werf/werf/docs/pages_en/advanced/building_images_with_stapel/assembly_instructions.md

 ### beforeInstall

 This stage executes various instructions before installing an application.
 It is best suited for system applications that rarely change.
 At the same time, their installation process is very time-consuming.
-Also, at this stage, you can configure some system parameters that rarely change, such as setting a locale or a timezone, adding groups and users, etc. For example, you can install language distributions and build tools like PHP and composer, java and gradle, and so on, at this stage.
+Also, at this stage, you can configure some system parameters that rarely change, such as setting a locale or a timezone, adding groups and users, etc. For example, you can install language distributions and build tools like PHP and Composer, Java and Gradle, and so on, at this stage.

 In practice, all these components rarely change, and the _beforeInstall_ stage caches them for an extended period.